wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A memory leak occurs when a computer program incorrectly manages memory allocations, which can exhaust available system memory as an application runs.
    <br /><br />

-CTR (DES Counter Mode) is used in IEEE 802.11i.

 A process is a series of actions or steps taken in order to achieve a particular end.
 Organizations will define individual processes and their relationship to one another.

 Workflow